, , ,

 In life as in art, our point of view is our primary lens.
 We may seek objectivity, but we can’t always (can’t hardly ever) escape the limits of our vision.

-The myopia can impede our progress in very personal ways.
-In this post, I discuss the problem of personalization and offer suggestions for finding the space to expand our vision.
+The myopia can impede progress in very personal ways.
+In this post, I discuss the problem of personalization and offer suggestions for finding the space to expand your vision.

-Writing a book requires us to externalize our interiority.
+Writing a book requires an externalization of interiority.
 It’s hard work, and it provokes some epic, though predictable, struggles.
-There’s the painful friction between our ambition and our ability, for instance, and the grating irritation when our imagined product rubs up against our practical progress.
+There’s the grating irritation we might feel when our ambition scrapes uncomfortably against our ability.
+There’s the painful friction the results when an imagined product rubs up up against practical progress.

 For writers who can’t not write, surrender is not an option.
-We must cope.
+We must cope instead.
 Sometimes (or often), we do so by personalizing our challenges: I’m not smart enough or good enough to say what I want to say; I don’t know enough to have an opinion; I’m not qualified to have an opinion; or, Readers don’t get what I’m going for; People aren’t ready for my insights.

 In other words, we personalize the difficulties that are typical of the process.
-And as a result, we remain locked inside our interiority and blocked.
+As a result, we remain locked inside our interiority and blocked.

 If you can’t see beyond your struggle, you need some space.
-Get it by depersonalizing the process.
+Get it through depersonalization.
 First, ground yourself: Notice the struggle that you feel.
 Let yourself feel it.
 Then, remind yourself that this is just the uncanny byproduct of the work.
-There’s no solution, not for you, not for anyone else.
+There’s no solution–not for you, and not for anyone else.

-Next, identify a handful of very simple, relevant tasks that you want to and can easily complete.
+Next, identify a handful of very simple, project-adjacent tasks that you want to and can easily complete.
 You might reformat a section.
-Or you might create a personality questionnaire for a character.
+Or you might create and complete a personality questionnaire for a character.
 Or you might tell a friend which three sources you’re going to summarize over the next few days.

-These are simple interventions, and that’s the point.
-They offer a gentle way to make some space, thereby creating the distance necessary to depersonalize the struggle and engage in the process just a bit more comfortably.
+These and other simple interventions can offer a very gentle way to insert some space between you and your work.
+This space creates the distance you may need to depersonalize your struggle and engage in the process a bit more comfortably.